mleonardallen/CarND-Vehicle-Detection/README.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

+In determining which features and color spaces to leverage, I considered two factors: prediction accuracy and time to extract features.
+Below are my results after training each feature individually with a non-optimized classifier, and looking at feature selection performance within my pipeline.

+I opted to remove the color histogram features due to the added cost of feature extraction and relatively little value compared with the other two features.

 | Parameter    | Chosen Value | Reasoning |
 | ------------ | -----:|:--------- |
 | orientations | 9     | Lowering the orientation bins down to 6 improved the speed for hog feature extraction, but I felt that the cost to accuracy was too much.
 Improvements to testing accuracy plataued at 9 bins.
 Increasing beyond 9 increased time needed for feature extraction. |
 | pixels per cell | 8 | TODO |
 | cells per block | 2 | TODO |

-####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-In determining which features and color spaces to leverage, I considered two factors: prediction accuracy and time to extract features.
-Below are my results after training each feature individually with a non-optimized classifier, and looking at feature selection performance within my pipeline.

 | Feature    | Feature Extraction on 1000 64x64 images | Prediction Accuracy |
 | ---------- | -----:| ----:|